Neural Collapse with Normalized Features: A Geometric Analysis over the Riemannian Manifold: Introduction

 \paragraph{Prior arts and related works on \NC.} The empirical \NC\ phenomenon has inspired a recent line of theoretical studies on understanding why it occurs ~\cite{graf2021dissecting,fang2021layer,lu2020neural,mixon2020neural,tirer2022extended,zhou2022optimization,zhu2021geometric}.
 Like ours, most of these works studied the problem under the UFM.
 In particular, despite the nonconvexity, recent works showed that the \emph{only} global solutions are \NC\ solutions for a variety of nonconvex training losses (e.g., CE \cite{zhu2021geometric,fang2021layer,lu2020neural}, MSE \cite{tirer2022extended,zhou2022optimization}, SC losses \cite{graf2021dissecting}) and different problem formulations (e.g., penalized, constrained, and unconstrained) \cite{zhu2021geometric,zhou2022optimization,tirer2022extended,han2021neural,lu2020neural}.
 Recently, this study has been extended to deeper models with the MSE training loss \cite{tirer2022extended}.
 More surprisingly, it has been further shown that the nonconvex losses under the UFM have benign global optimization landscapes, in the sense that every local minimizer satisfies \NC\ properties and the remaining critical points are strict saddles with negative curvature.
 Such results have been established for both CE and MSE losses \cite{zhu2021geometric,zhou2022optimization}, where they considered the unconstrained formulations with regularization on both features and classifiers.
-We should also mention that the benign global optimization landscapes of many other problems in neural networks have been widely found in the literature; see, e.g., \cite{zhang2021expressivity,laurent2018deep,sun2020global,liu2022loss,soltanolkotabi2018theoretical}. \\~\\ Moreover, there is a line of recent works investigating the benefits of \NC\ on generalizations of deep networks.
-The work \cite{galanti2022on} shows that \NC\ also happens on test data drawn from the same distribution asymptotically, but less collapse for finite samples \cite{hui2022limitations}.
-Other works \cite{hui2022limitations,papyan2020traces} demonstrated that the variability collapse of features is actually happening progressively from shallow to deep layers, and \cite{ben2022nearest} showed that test performance can be improved when enforcing variability collapse on features of intermediate layers.
-The works \cite{xie2022neural,yang2022we} showed that fixing the classifier as a simplex ETF improves test performance on imbalanced training data and long-tailed classification problems.
-We refer interested readers to a recent survey on this emerging topic \cite{kothapalli2022neural}.
+We should also mention that the benign global optimization landscapes of many other problems in neural networks have been widely found in the literature; see, e.g., \cite{zhang2021expressivity,laurent2018deep,sun2020global,liu2022loss,soltanolkotabi2018theoretical}.